SrijonSync/E-commerce-Othoba-Sales-Analysis-2023-2024/README.md

 3. **Visualizing Key Insights** – Using graphs and heatmaps to highlight sales trends, cancellations, and vendor performance.
 4. **Providing Actionable Recommendations** – Developing strategies to reduce cancellations, improve logistics, and enhance profitability.

-## Data Cleaning and Preprocessing
+## →Data Cleaning and Preprocessing

 Before analysis, several data cleaning steps were performed: